ngbooya/Microservices/README.md

 ```

-- Note: Make sure the supplied default Nginx configuration file called ‘default’ is in the default Nginx location (on the test system this is: nginx is /etc/nginx/sites-enabled/default)
+- Note: Make sure the supplied default Nginx configuration file called ‘default’ is in the default Nginx location (on the test system this is: /etc/nginx/sites-enabled/default)

 ---